William Simpson Fine Arts Series

 Appleton Auditorium, Fuller Arts Center

 Join us for an exciting evening of faculty and guest artist works featuring the Springfield College Dancers and special guests.
-The concert will feature two new choreographic works by internationally renowned guest artists, Monica Bill Barnes and Andrea Miller, Artistic Director and Choreographer of Gallim Dance.
+The concert will feature a new choreographic work by guest artist Ana María Álvarez, founding artistic director of Contra-Tiempo.

 The evening will also feature a diverse array of works by Springfield College dance faculty.